 DOCTOR OF PHILOSOPHY - GEOLOGY MAJOR

-Successful completion of the PhD requires a minimum of 24 hours of graded course work beyond that required for the master's degree (i.e. a student entering the PhD program with a bachelor's degree must complete 48 hours of graded course work), an additional 24 hours of dissertation credit, approval of a written dissertation proposal, completion of a comprehensive examination, and successful oral defense of a written dissertation.
+Successful completion of the Ph.D. degree requires a minimum of 24 hours of graded course work beyond that required for the Master's degree.
+A student entering the Ph.D. program with a Bachelor's degree only must complete 48 hours of graded course work.
+Additional requirements are 24 hours of dissertation credits GEOL 600), approval of a written dissertation proposal, completion of a comprehensive examination, and successful oral defense of a written dissertation.

 The written proposal should be completed within the third semester if a student enters the Ph.D. program with a prior M.S. degree, or the forth semester if entering with only a B.S. degree.
-After the proposal is approved, then students are required to pass a comprehensive examination, by no later than the end of a student's third semester if having entered with a M.S. degree, or the fourth semester if having entered with a B.S. degree.
+After the proposal is approved, then students are required to pass a comprehensive examination, again no later than the end of a student's third semester if having entered with a M.S. degree, or the fourth semester if having entered with a B.S. degree.
 The examination includes both written and oral components in which individuals are tested on their knowledge of their intended research area and related fields.
 The candidate is expected to be conversant across a wide range of the geological sciences.

-The final written PhD dissertation will demonstrate high quality, original research by the student.
+The final written Ph.D. dissertation will demonstrate high quality, original research by the student.
 Research results will be presented orally in a departmental seminar open to the public, and will be defended in a private defense restricted to the Dissertation Committee and interested departmental faculty.
 By the time of the dissertation defense, a student should have at least one accepted peer-reviewed publication (“in press” is acceptable).

-In addition to University requirements, the Department has a number of compulsory additional course work requirements for the PhD.
-All students pursuing a PhD degree must enroll in course number EPS 595 every semester they are in residence unless course or teaching conflicts preclude a student from being present.
+In addition to University requirements, the Department has a number of compulsory additional course work requirements for the Ph.D. degree.
+All students pursuing a Ph.D. degree must enroll in course number GEOL 595 every semester they are in residence unless course or teaching conflicts preclude a student from being present.
 Each student must also enroll in course GEOL 596 one time during their residency.
-A Ph.D. student may apply a maximum of 4 credits of EPS 595/596 toward graduation.
-All Ph.D. students are required to enroll in a minimum of 9 hours of 600-level courses, excluding EPS 600 (this requirement supersedes the University requirement).
-In order to graduate, each student is required to have had a committee-approved field experience, where a student has demonstrated proficiency in field-based Earth Sciences.
+A Ph.D. student may apply a maximum of 4 credits of GEOL 595/596 toward graduation.
+All Ph.D. students are required to enroll in a minimum of 9 hours of 600-level courses, excluding GEOL 600 (this requirement supersedes the University requirement).
+To graduate, each student is required to have had a committee-approved field experience, where a student has demonstrated proficiency in field-based Earth Sciences.
 In many cases this represents an undergraduate field camp course, although there are many acceptable alternatives.
 A minimum 3.0 GPA is required in all graduate course work, and taking courses from outside the department is encouraged.